Radically Invasive Projectile

-The Radically Invasive Projectile is a type of expanding projectile created by the G2 Research company in 2014.
+The Radically Invasive Projectile (R.I.P) is a type of expanding projectile created by the G2 Research company in 2014.
 It is meant to possess higher penetration capability and velocity than other expanding rounds.
 Currently, it is available for common handgun calibers from .380 ACP to .45 ACP.
 For rifles, it is only usable with subsonic centerfire cartridges from .223 Remington to .308 Winchester.
 For shotguns, only a 12-gauge slug is offered.